dvargas2013/MainPythons/README.md

 **chemistry** - will try to recreate sentence using only the symbols of the periodic table
 **anagram** - un-shuffles word to match a word in dictionary file
 **clues22** - plays that clues 22 game. given substrings that combine to make words will try to combine the substrings
-**oneLetterFromEach** - an anagram solver with specific letters. given a list of strings will take a letter from each string
+**oneLetterFromEach** - an anagram solver with specific letters. given a list of strings will take a letter from each string **connectWords** - a Word Ladder solver. given two words it finds how they're connected by changing 1 letter at a time. each step also being a word

 **tree** - created to parse Applescript's 'entire content' dictionaries
 **Markov Class** - sliding window over string to get triplets of words to markov chain with
 **pretty** - displays stars to the Terminal